Before I get into any kind of Pinnacle Studio 25 review fully there are a few details it is probably best to get out of the way from the beginning.

 This apparent “sameness” makes choosing the right one for you very difficult because it is so hard to tell them apart.

 So before I get into the Pinnacle Studio 25 review proper let’s just cover what makes it different to the rest of the pack.

 The answer to that question could be summed up in one word, control.

-Pinnacle Studio does not particularly pack any different or extra features than you wouldn’t find in any of its main competition so let’s be clear on that.
+Pinnacle Studio does not particularly pack any different features than you wouldn’t find in any of its main competition so let’s be clear on that.

 What it does offer are those features designed and presented in a way that allows the user to exert a level of control almost at the standard of fully professional software.

 In fact Pinnacle Studio 25 is as close as you can get to a professional video editor while still staying within a “what you see is what you get” style interface without the complication and hefty price tag.

 On top of that it also comes with a fairly impressive set of audio tools which help it stand out from the pack.

 You can read more on the audio shortcomings of your average video editor here.